kaist-cs101/kaist-cs101.github.io/documents/main.md

 _Python is not a toy_.
 Python is the basis for much of the programming at Google (for instance, Python is the original and main framework for the Google App Engine platform).
 Python is used intensively in numerical computations, for instance at NASA.
 The _numerical Python_ library supports vectorization and is widely used in scientific computation.
 Python is also the language of choice for writing user interfaces for applications on high-end Nokia phones.
 Large portions of games (such as Civilization IV) are written in Python.
 Python is becoming the language of choice in mathematics, used for instance by graph algorithm libraries, or the open-source mathematics software system Sage (an open-source competitor to Maple or Mathematica).

-**Sections and Lectures.** CS101 consists of 10 sections of about 45 students each.
-Five sections take one lecture together, which is once a week for 120 minutes.
+**Sections and Lectures.** CS101 consists of about 500 students.
+All sections take online lectures via Zoom together, which is once a week for 60~120 minutes.
+The recorded lecture video will be available as streaming through our online lab practice website, Elice (https://kaist.elice.io/).
+In addition, the Korean version of the CS101 lectures is available in KOOC (KAIST Massive Open Online Courses): https://kooc.kaist.ac.kr/cs101.
+The additional lectures will cover the same content as the English live version of CS101 lectures.
+These lectures would be helpful for those who have difficulties in taking the English lectures.

 **Lab Sessions.** Each section meets once a week for a three-hour lab session supervised by a head TA, with some helper TA's around.
 Students need to attend the lab session every week.
 One of the tasks done during the lab has to be marked off by a TA, so that we know that you were there and did your best.